mistycheney/MouseBrainAtlas/doc/Demo.md

 It shows how one can:
 - register 7N_L (facial motor nucleus) individually.
 - register 3N_R and 4N_R as a group.
+- visualize the aligned atlas overlaid on original images

 ---------------------------